heroku/devcenter-redis-java/ARTICLE.md

 ### Using Redis with Spring

-Using the following Java Configuration class to set up a `JedisPool` instance as a singleton Spring bean:
+Use the following Java Configuration class to set up a `JedisPool` instance as a singleton Spring bean:

     :::java
     @Configuration